linebender/vello/doc/roadmap_2023.md

 Another potential reason to make the encoding part of the interface is so assets can be stored in encoded form, saving the cost of re-encoding.
 Our vector path encoding is *good,* as it's been carefully designed to minimize both the cost of generating it CPU-side, and consuming it GPU-side.
 One data point to support that is that our encoding of the 14MB paris-30k SVG file (as included in [Forma]) is about 12MB.
 And that's with 32 bit coordinates.
 For pre-encoded assets (or other special cases like font glyphs), it makes sense to use 16 bit coordinates instead, for about a 2x additional saving.

-Thus, making the encoding part of the public, documented interface could open up some interesting possibilites.
+Thus, making the encoding part of the public, documented interface could open up some interesting possibilities.
 Obviously it's also too early to freeze the format, as we'll want to continue to iterate it to make it more efficient and add more capabilities, but likely a "semi-stable" approach, perhaps versioned stable releases, could work well.

 With [vello#239] we already expose a good chunk of the encoding, and encourage people to experiment with that as we decide what to stabilize and how.